avifoxi/impj_ride4reform_fundraising_app/TODOS/march_17.md

 DOING

-remove user_id from receipt ...

-Build the email engine, that will mail users after they register, riders when they receive a new donation, and allow admin to send batch emails

 TODO

 in seeds --> create receipts on successful donation

+allow admin to send batch emails

 rider/:id/donations --- table with tools for rider to access + maintain relationships with